chrisjpatty/golem-code/README.md

 ## Usage

-Summon is a drop-in wrapper for Claude Code.
+`summon` is a drop-in wrapper for Claude Code.
 Use it exactly as you would use `claude`:

 ```bash
 # Start a new session